Published on September 28th, 2012 | by Jules Yap1

 The Ikea version doesn’t use these brackets, the metal back acts as the rear fixing brackets.
 I had a few extra brackets around so I tried them and they fit!.

 The Blum part number is Z30M000S.04.
-This part as well as information about how to calculate the width and depth of the drawer can be found on the Blum website.
+This part as well as information about how to calculate the width and depth of the drawer can be found on the Blum website (link no longer available).

 ~ Dan Gray